 He also got us to try to pick it up one hand and throw much like Glenn Maxwell and David Warner were able to in the past.
 I certainly thought I was able to pick this up very quickly and while it was demanding, I felt good.

 We won the toss and chose to bat.
-It was nice to be playing at the school as our home ground and certainly it was picturesque.
-I’d never played on a school premises with a turf wicket ever.
+It was nice to be playing at the school as our home ground, and indeed, it was picturesque.
+I’d never played on school premises with a turf wicket ever.
 Thereby making it a fresh experience.
-Our opponents, Athelstone haven’t had much game time except in Round 1 so I was hoping we would catch them on the hop.
+Our opponents, Athelstone, haven’t had much game time except in Round 1, so I was hoping we would catch them on the hop.
 But they started well.
 Jacob Leak, against was undone by the short ball this time caught at fine-leg.
-Ben Lobban played some really good shots until he was caught at short cover for 24.
-Josh Bean spooned a catch to cover which greatly pissed him off as he threw his helmet and gear in anger.
+Ben Lobban played some excellent shots until he was caught at short cover for 24.
+Josh Bean spooned a catch to cover, which much pissed him off as he threw his helmet and gear in anger.
 For that dummy split alone, he would have qualified for the “Captain Serious” award in C2s.
-Josh Clarke having played some eye catching shots, only lasted seven balls for 15.
+Josh Clarke, having played some eye-catching shots, only lasted seven balls for 15.
 Rory Husler edged a drive before Angus Lange missed a straight one and was bowled.
 Both men fell for ducks.

-So we were 6 for 72, when I came out to the wicket to join Eddie Thomas who not for the first time was holding fort.
+So we were 6 for 72 when I came out to the wicket to join Eddie Thomas, who not for the first time was holding the fort.
 He was willing me on to at least get to tea.
 I was relieved to have got off the mark on the 11th delivery and started to relax a bit but knocking the ball around for singles.
-So I did manage to tea taking the score to 6 for 82.
-I asked Max Clarke our captain about the game plan telling him that I would be willing to come down the wicket to Karan Sharma every time he flights the ball, but Max said to rein it in for a few overs before going for it.
+So I did manage to tea, taking the score to 6 for 82.
+I asked Max Clarke, our captain, about the game plan telling him that I would be willing to come down the wicket to Karan Sharma every time he flights the ball, but Max said to rein it in for a few overs before going for it.

-After tea I was facing Prakash Budhwar and I initially struggled playing on the crease against him.
-Having just got bat on the ball that was pitched up even though I was on the back foot, I decided to make a conscious effort in getting forward.
-In a matter of fact, for the rest of the innings against the seamers with the keeper standing back, I decided to bat outside my crease.
+After tea, I was facing Prakash Budhwar, and I initially struggled playing on the crease against him.
+Having just got a bat on the ball that was pitched up even though I was on the back foot, I decided to make a conscious effort in getting forward.
+As a matter of fact, for the rest of the innings against the seamers with the keeper standing back, I decided to bat outside my crease.
 That at least got me to double figures for the first time in two day cricket since my debut in official Grade/Turf cricket back in February 2016.

-For the time being though wickets continued to crumble.
-Eddie after his hard work was undone by Karan’s flight and was stumped for 28.
-Connor Craigie came in and encouraged him to be positively which he was.
+For the time being, though, wickets continued to crumble.
+Eddie, after his hard work, was undone by Karan’s flight and was stumped for 28.
+Connor Craigie came in, and I encouraged him to be positive, which he was.
 He drove Prakash and pulled Karan for boundaries.
 But the pull eventually cost him his wicket slapping it straight to Square Leg.

-So we would have by now gone past 100 but we needed to bat on and I was facing Lovely Mittal who already had four wickets and he kept bowling until he got five.
-I accepted that I would be his “victim” but I was going to take him on.
-He hit the pitch hard has a good slower ball and occasionally has a winding arm action like the character Goli from Lagaan which can be off-putting but he hardly bowled it much once I had his “number”.
-I knocked him around for boundaries although behind square.
+So we would have by now gone past 100, but we needed to bat on, and I was facing Lovely Mittal, who already had four wickets, and he kept bowling until he got five.
+I accepted that I would be his “victim,” but I was going to take him on.
+He hit the pitch hard has a good slower ball and occasionally has a winding arm action like the character Goli from Lagaan, which can be off-putting, but he hardly bowled it much once I had his “number.”
+I knocked him around for boundaries, although behind square.
 He also a few times caught me off guard by running into bowl while I was clearly ready.
-While I managed by being ready before he started running in, I had a quiet word to some of the guys whom umpired like Josh Clarke and Max Clarke about it.
+While I managed by being prepared before he started running in, I had a quiet word to some of the guys who umpired like Josh Clarke and Max Clarke about it.

-These boundaries took me past 30 which meant a mention on social media and in the emails for my efforts, this time with the bat after my three wicket bag against Golden Grove last month.
+These boundaries took me past 30, which meant a mention on social media and in the emails for my efforts, this time with the bat after my three-wicket bag against Golden Grove last month.
 However, I started to cramp up in my right calf at drinks.
-Not even a drink could stem it and first ball after drinks, it got so bad after running a single that I couldn’t run.
-Whilst our boys believed that I was allowed a runner, it was denied by Athelstone and so Max came out and survived long enough for me to stretch and eat an orange or two before he flipped a catch to deep square leg.
+Not even a drink could stem it and first ball after drinks; it got so bad after running a single that I couldn’t run.
+While our boys believed that I was allowed a runner, it was denied by Athelstone and so Max came out and survived long enough for me to stretch and eat an orange or two before he flipped a catch to deep square leg.

 With only one wicket in hand, I decided to chance my arm knowing that I head off at 5pm so that I can get to Chris and Akrati’s engagement on time at 6pm so that I can then attend a Gala Dinner at 7pm.
-I nearly got out off Tyson Lorenz’s bowling on 40, but I was badly dropped a square leg having tried to played an uppish flick.
-Another edge off Karan brought me two and then a short ball which I pulled behind square for four got me to 47, my current highest score in official Grade/Turf cricket that I first made back in the 2017-18 albeit in 6th Grade.
+I nearly got out off Tyson Lorenz’s bowling on 40, but I was badly dropped a square leg having tried to play an uppish flick.
+Another edge off Karan brought me two, and then a short ball which I pulled behind square for four got me to 47, my current highest score in official Grade/Turf cricket that I first made back in 2017-18, albeit in 6th Grade.

 Prakash came back on and a clipped another ball behind square which I was hoping it would go for four but instead it stopped before the boundary and completed just two.
 On 49 not out, I had to stay calm which I did.